openvinotoolkit/openvino_tensorflow/examples/README.md

 In this case, we're using the default image of Admiral Grace Hopper.
 As you can see, the network detects and draws the bounding box around the person correctly.

 Next, try it out on your own image by passing the --image= argument, to a directory where your new image resides.
-Python accepts both absolute and relative paths and it is up to you which one you give in the argument e.g.
+You can provide either absolute or relative path and it is up to you which one you give in the argument e.g.

 ```bash
 $ python3 examples/object_detection_sample.py --image=<absolute-or-relative-path-to-your-image>/my_image.png